MrNewb/MrNewbWeaponTints/README.md

 ## Resource support
-- **Notes**: The bridge offers more compatability than I ever had before, this includes origin and the other named inventories in the community bridge.
+- **Notes**: The bridge offers more compatability than I ever had before, because of this and the locale support it has been moved from ox_lib to community_bridge.

 - **Discord**: My discord has evolved thanks to all of you, the link is https://discord.gg/mrnewbscripts